okwasniewski/react-native-bottom-tabs/docs/docs/docs/guides/usage-with-react-navigation.md

 Whether to disable page animations between tabs. (iOS only)

+#### `scrollEdgeAppearance`

+Describes the appearance attributes for the tabBar to use when an observable scroll view is scrolled to the bottom. (iOS only)

+Available options:
+- `default` - uses default background and shadow values.
+- `transparent` - uses transparent background and no shadow.
+- `opaque` - uses set of opaque colors that are appropriate for the current theme

 #### `sidebarAdaptable`

 A tab bar style that adapts to each platform.
 (Apple platforms only)